Blog

 A business with a proprietary CRM, owned codebase, and fully portable customer data presents differently in acquisition due diligence than one running on a SaaS vendor's export tools.

-A SaaS CRM subscription is a recurring operating expense that ends with the acquisition of the business or requires ongoing payment by the acquirer.
+A SaaS CRM subscription is a recurring operating expense that the acquirer must either continue paying or migrate away from.
 The data exists within vendor-imposed limitations that transfer with the relationship, not with the business.
+A buyer evaluating two otherwise similar businesses, one with owned software assets and one dependent on SaaS subscriptions for core operations, will factor that difference into their assessment.

-We see this distinction matter most in SMB acquisitions where the buyer wants to integrate the target's customer data into their own systems.
-A custom CRM with owned data makes that straightforward.
-A SaaS CRM with vendor-controlled export limits makes it complicated.
+We see this distinction matter most in SMB acquisitions where the buyer wants to integrate the acquired business's customer data into their own systems quickly.
+A custom CRM with owned data makes that integration straightforward.
+A SaaS CRM with vendor-controlled exports and a proprietary schema makes it an extended project.

 When Vendor Pricing Becomes Unsustainable